chrisrusselldigital/bank_tech_test/README.md

 ## Updated statement design thoughts

-After some thinking about both how the data could be stored and retrieved, I decided upon the following structure, using an array of hashes:
+After some thinking (and much time spent trying different solutions in irb, hence lack of commits) about both how the data could be stored and retrieved, I decided upon the following structure, using an array of hashes:

 ```
 [{:Date=>"15/01/2012", :Deposit=>10, :Debit=>0, :Balance=>10}]